 Where you pulled over and charged with DUI?

-Whether you were stopped at a sobriety checkpoint or singled out because of a motor vehicle violation, you should consult with a Pennsylvania DUI attorney to determine the best course of action.
+Whether you were stopped at a sobriety checkpoint or singled out because of a motor vehicle violation, you should consult with a Pennsylvania DUI attorney to determine the best course of action for your case.

-An experienced Pennsylvania DUI lawyer can raise many legal issues in your defense.
+An experienced Pennsylvania DUI lawyer can raise many legal issues in your defense and help you limit the consequences you are faced with.
 Every DUI case is unique and should be reviewed by an attorney to consider the specific circumstances to determine the best approach for your defense.
+This helps to ensure that you are not being wrongly accused, denied certain legal privileges, or being punished too severely for your crime.

 Possible Pennsylvania DUI Penalties